datacraft-paris/workshop-pydantic/src/workshop_pydantic/pydantic_tutorial.md

 - Define **validation constraints** like:
   - `max_length`, `min_length` (for strings)
   - `gt` (greater than), `ge` (greater or equal), `lt` (less than), `le` (less or equal) for numbers
-  - `regex` to enforce a regular expression pattern
+  - `pattern` to enforce a regular expression pattern
 - Use `default_factory` to provide a callable for default values (e.g., empty list or dict)
 - The order of the arguments in `Field()` does not affect their behavior since they are all keyword arguments.